1. The wind that precedes a train.

 I hope they come and find me.

 Someone comfortable.
 Someone who likes art just as much as I do.
 Someone who stays up at night to talk to lonely people.
-Someone who’ll hold my hand when I’ve had the worst day.
 Someone who likes to read.
 Someone who doesn’t mind spending an entire day with me talking about music over coffee.
 Someone who laughs often.
-Someone who finds beauty in everyone and everything.
-Someone who’ll steal my jacket to wear just because they can.
-Someone who likes breakfast, random notes, stupid movies, running in the morning, and fighting over who pays for dinner.
-Someone who’s a best friend first, and a lover second.
+Someone who likes breakfast, bad vodka and good movies, running in the morning, rough sex, and fighting over who pays for dinner.
+Someone who I can look at and never have enough words to describe them.

 The sky looks fragmented this morning.
 There are cracks within the cracks of the clouds, and the ceiling is an undescribable shade of blue that no paintbrush could ever hope to replicate.
 And I find this to be both wonderful and sad, because I can only ever enjoy it from behind the glass of a second story window.